 The sale price of a blade contains a fixed cost that covers the overhead, equipment and materials.
 Anything above this amount is considered the profit.
+Details are included under “Compensation” in the Carter Cutlery Handbook.

 The qualities necessary to successfully complete the Carter Cutlery Apprentice Program are self-regulation, a passion to learn, self-motivation, and the ability to respectfully seek out and honor the advice given by the journeymen smiths working above them.
 Apprentices should take the time to observe first before asking questions, but they should never leave anything unasked in order to prevent costly errors and damage to tools and equipment.
 If you don’t understand how to use a machine, ask and verify.